metrumresearchgroup/pbpk-qsp-mrgsolve/docs/OpenBoneMin.md

 -   Teriparatide is a recombinant parathyroid (PTH) hormone, containing only the first 84 amino acid residues
 -   Teriparatide doses are administered subcutaneously and are absorbed into the PTH compartment; so teriparatide is considered equivalent to PTH
--   We'll give either 20 or 40 micrograms SQ daily for
+-   We'll give either 20 or 40 micrograms SQ daily for 10 doses

 ``` r
 out <- sim_teri(dose = c(20,40), dur = 9)